Accidents in the Home Compensation Claims

 - Is in a reasonable state of repair inside and outside

-If your landlord fails to meet any of these requirements they have failed in their duty, therefore you may be able to claim compensation.
+If your landlord fails to meet any of these requirements they have failed in their duty.
+In this case you may be able to claim compensation.

 The most common accidents in the home where your landlord can be held responsible are slips, trips and falls.
 There are many things that can cause these accidents, for example, poor lighting, defective steps or stairs, ripped carpets, loose or missing floorboards, and unsafe steps or paving in garden areas.
 Your landlord is responsible for taking the necessary precautions to avoid accidents like this happening.